kisanme/bookstore-symfony/README.md

 * PHP installed on the local machine (version 7.3+).
 * MySQL DBMS is installed on the machine.
 * Composer, Symfony binary, Node, npm and yarn are installed and configured with the path variables.
+* Git is already installed, configured and knowledge to donwload this repository exists.

 ### Application
 * User account system is not implemented as part of the solution.
 But the solution assumes that a user is already logged in (hard-coded user entry for invoice).
 This is made this way thinking that a user sub-system will arrive for the system.
+* The admin sub system is not implemented as part of the solution.
+But it is thought as a future improvement where you can create, delete and manage books; view the invoices and have reporting tools integrated to have useful reports.
+* Books are added into the database by default.
+For now new books are entered via the DBMS.

 ## Setting up
 These instructions are for setting up the database and the project up and running on a local dev environment.